sourcegraph/handbook/content/departments/support/team-culture/index.md

 - For SLA Pacific hour time block 2am-7am the following folks can cover for Mariam: Michael or Stompy
 - For SLA Pacific hour time block 7am-12pm the following folks can cover for Don: Alex, Ben, Jason, Riana, and Quinlan (Riana and Quinlan once they reach 90 days)
 - For SLA Pacific hour time block 12pm-5pm the following folks can cover for Kelvin: Amber, Gabe, and Warren (Amber when she returns from leave)
-- For SLA Pacific hour triage coverage from 7am-5pm, Brielle, Sarah, Shawnteé, and Virginia work together to handle any exceptions needed to the schedule (which is maintained on the team calendar).
+- For SLA Pacific hour triage coverage from 7am-5pm, Brielle, Sarah, and Shawnteé work together to handle any exceptions needed to the schedule (which is maintained on the team calendar).

 Optionally, when we are out for more than a day or two, we can create a "what did I miss" doc in our [shared drive folder](https://drive.google.com/drive/u/1/folders/1w-4j9T1z1GxnpvSbr_o5VRVxkct7w27O) for our teammates to populate with things we need to catch-up, be aware of when we return.